A B2B Nurture Campaign Guide – With Examples

 4. Make use of A/B testing

-Testing your campaigns and optimizing them, it’s also an important aspect of lead nurturing.
-By doing this, you can see what works and what doesn’t and can change your strategy accordingly.
-Testing allows you to see which time of day is the best to send out emails or Linkedin messages, or even which messages are working and which aren’t.
+Testing allows you to see which time of day is the best to send out emails or LinkedIn messages, or even which messages are working and which aren’t.

-If you include each of the above steps when finding new customers, you can be sure that they will slowly but surely move down the sales funnel and complete the buying process
+If you include each of the above steps when finding new customers, you can be sure that they will slowly but surely move down the sales funnel and complete the buying process.

-What are the best lead nurturing channels?
+What are the best B2B lead nurturing channels?

-Content marketing
+Content marketing lead nurture example

-Email marketing
+Email marketing strategy

 As mentioned above, drip campaigns can be a great way to lead prospects through the sales cycle.
 Monthly email newsletters or event-based emails can also help to nurture your leads.